 - Traffic: Usage information for the deployed traffic, including monthly usage and free quota.

 - Deployment name: A customizable name for the deployment.

 - Specifications: The current specification of the deployment, including the ability to switch from hourly billing to annual billing.

 - Standard Plan: Domain name ending with emqx.cloud

 8083(ws) are enabled by default.
 You can configure TLS/SSL to enable 8883 (mqtts) and 8084 (wss) ports.

 8084(wss) ports are enabled by default.

 Check out the Connection guide to learn more.

-To explore the advanced features included in the Dedicated Plan, you can click the links below.
+To explore the advanced features of the Dedicated Plan, click the links below.

-EMQX Cloud Professional Deployment provides custom one-way/two-way TLS/SSL configuration, and support self-signed certificates and CA-signed certificates.
+EMQX Cloud Professional Deployment provides custom one-way/two-way TLS/SSL configuration and supports self-signed and CA-signed certificates.